Yahoo And AOL Move In Together Under 'Oath,' Verizon's New Digital Arm

 AOL CEO — soon to be Oath CEO — Tim Armstrong says consumers aren't really going to hear that name very much.

 "The Oath brand is a brand that stays behind the scenes," Armstrong says.
-"The real brands that we're going to be promoting are things like Yahoo, Yahoo finance, Yahoo sports, TechCrunch, Huffington Post."
+"The real brands that we're going to be promoting are things like Yahoo, Yahoo Finance, Yahoo Sports, TechCrunch, Huffington Post."

 Oath, the umbrella under which Yahoo and AOL will live, is the result Verizon's $4.5 billion acquisition of Yahoo — which it will merge with its AOL operations.
 Armstrong says users of Yahoo products will be able to keep using them, but they're probably going to see a lot more cross-promotion of content and brands owned by Verizon.

 Yahoo itself hasn't been able to really turn the popularity of its products into big money-makers.
-They'll try to change that under Oath and Verizon
+They'll try to change that under Oath and Verizon.

 Susan Etlinger, an analyst at Altimeter, says that combining customer data from Yahoo, Verizon and AOL could make it all more appealing to advertisers.